aborche/qemu-guest-agent/README.md

 ## FreeBSD 11 issues

-If you need to build this port on FreeBSD 11 - before building, place 'qemu-guest-agent.in' to '/usr/ports/emulators/qemu/files/' folder.
 *virtio_console* driver in FreeBSD 11 doesn't support aliasing virtio channels in devfs.
 Use direct path for control device. eq:

 ```